|

 Live Selling

 Live selling leverages real-time video streams where hosts showcase products, demonstrate features, and interact with viewers.
-Customers can ask questions, receive immediate answers, and make purchases through embedded links during the broadcast.
+Viewers can ask questions, receive immediate answers, and make purchases through embedded links during the broadcast.
 It’s social, it’s interactive, and it taps into the FOMO that drives modern commerce.
-For brands, it’s the ultimate blend of authenticity and urgency, with conversion rates that leave static posts in the dust.

 Messaging-Based Transactions